olivaalbert1/contador-de-clics-playwright/README.md

-# Getting Started with Create React App
+# Testing contador-de-clics app with Playwright

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).